SawNaw/ZawgyiToUnicode/README.md

 # ZawgyiToUnicode
-Conversion between Zawgyi and Unicode-compliant Burmese fonts.
+Text and filename conversion between Zawgyi and Unicode-compliant Burmese fonts.

 Credit to GitHub user mgthantzin for the converter code.
 This is his repo: https://github.com/mgthantzin/mmfont.Net/tree/master/mmfont.Net